-There are three major reasons for adding "==":
+There are several reasons for adding "==":

 - 1. Primary "==" is already widely implemented in many implementations and is used in many shell scripts.
 This suggests that there is value in standardizing it. - 2.
 Primary "==" is more visually distinct from assignment ("=").
 Since "=" is also used for assignment in shell scripts, using "==" for "is equals" makes the comparison visually distinctive, making it clearer to readers that "is equals" is intended. - 3.
 Allowing "==" for "is-equal-to" adds consistency with other programming languages that use "=" for assignment.
 Most languages that use "=" for assignment also use "==" for "is equals" so that these operations are more visually distinct.
 These include C, C++, Java, C#, Python, and Perl.
 It is oddly inconsistent that test/[do not support "==" as well.
 Many languages (like Pascal) that use "=" for comparison use another spelling (like ":=") for assignment, again, to keep their spellings separate.
 In some cases these languages can always disambiguate from context, and even then, they intentionally do not use the same spelling.
 It's too late to get rid of "=" for comparison, but it's easy to add "==" as a synonym, which is what is proposed. - 4.
-Primary "==" is already widely implemented in many implementations and is used in many shell scripts.
-This suggests that there is value in standardizing it.
+This functionality is so widely supported that many script writers assume "==" is already in the POSIX standard.
+In some cases adding support for "==" in test/ [will cause previously-non-portable scripts to become portable.

 A counter-argument to adding "==" is that it is redundant with "=".
 This is true, but there are many other redundancies in POSIX.
-For example, "[" is redundant with "test" but this is not considered a problem.
 In any case, it is a redundancy that is considered valuable by many; "=" came first, and many implementers have added "==" since.

 It could be argued that perhaps "==" should mean "numeric equality" instead of "string equality".
-However, "==" is already widely implemented and used to mean string equality.
+However, "==" is already widely implemented and universally used to mean string equality.
 In contrast, there are no instances where it is implemented or used to mean numeric equality in a test/[or shell implementation.
 This universal agreement strongly suggests that string equality is the right semantic to standardize.
+In addition, any other semantic would be a silent semantic change for no good reason.

 Obviously, there is no requirement that assignment and is-equal-to be visually distinctive, since they are disambiguated by being part of test/[or not.
-A "=" only means "is-equal" inside test/[, and it only means "assignment" as a shell command.
+A "=" only means "is-equal" inside test/[, and it only means "assignment" as a shell command in sh.
 But many shell and test implementations do support "=="; their many users, and the many other languages which do this, suggest that this is widely considered to be useful.